editorial director, author, entertainment expert, on-air personality, dog mom

 Additionally, Arianna has served as an adjunct professor at New York University's Digital & Print Media Master's program, teaching writing and editing for digital.
 She is currently working on a novel.

 At Oprah Daily—formerly known as O, The Oprah Magazine—Arianna oversaw digital editorial direction and strategy across the the brand.
-Previously, she was Digital Director of O, which launched OprahMag.com in 2018, the fastest-growing site launch in Hearst Magazines' history.
+Previously, she was Digital Director of O, leading the launch of OprahMag.com in 2018, the fastest-growing site launch in Hearst Magazines' history.
 Prior to that, Arianna was a senior features writer at Refinery29who specialized in features, pop-culture, personal essays, and topics relevant to Black and Latina women.
 She was also an on-camera personality who hosted several live events and video series.

 Arianna began her career at O, followed by a role as an entertainment editor at Us Weekly.
 Throughout her career, she has interviewed everyone from Hillary Clinton to Oprah Winfrey, Mariah Carey, John Legend, Maluma, and Will Smith, and has served as an on-camera host and entertainment expert for outlets like Access Hollywood, Tamron Hall, VH1, and TLC, in addition to moderating panels for Netflix, OWN, Starz, and more.